yutashx/mcp-server-qdrant/README.md

 By default, the server will use the `sentence-transformers/all-MiniLM-L6-v2` embedding model to encode memories.
-For the time being, only [FastEmbed](https://qdrant.github.io/fastembed/) models are supported, and you can change it by passing the `--fastembed-model-name` argument to the server.
+For the time being, only [FastEmbed](https://qdrant.github.io/fastembed/) models are supported, and you can change it by passing the `--embedding-model` argument to the server.

 ### Using the local mode of Qdrant